anders94/sql-course/class-02.md

 Database defined terms, like CREATE or TIMESTAMP, can't be used as column names.
-You can imagine how the computer might not be able to figure out if you were intending one of these words as a name or not if they weren't "reerved" by the database.
+You can imagine how the computer might not be able to figure out if you were intending one of these words as a name or not if they weren't "reserved" by the database.
 These are called "reserved words".
 It is generally very easy to stay away from them though so it isn't a big loss.

 Data Types
 ----------
 Columns in your table can hold data of many types.
-For example, you can add numbers, words (using VARCHAR for example) or dates. (as in TIMESTAMP) There are many other types that hold less common things, like UUID for universally unique identifiers, INET for Inernet addresses and networks, BOOLEAN for "yes / no" type information and even GEOGRAPHY for latitude / longitude type information.
+For example, you can add numbers, words (using VARCHAR for example) or dates. (as in TIMESTAMP) There are many other types that hold less common things, like UUID for universally unique identifiers, INET for Internet addresses and networks, BOOLEAN for "yes / no" type information and even GEOGRAPHY for latitude / longitude type information.
 We're going to skip the complicated stuff and focus on the common stuff.